Ellie Planner

 But it’s not for everyone.
 The price is on the high side for what you get, especially compared to alternatives like Todoist or TickTick.
 The free version is too limited to be useful.
 And the lack of features like Natural Language Processing and an Android app feels like missed opportunities.

 My advice?
-If time-blocking is the way for you to be productive, and you have budget for a tool you use daily, then Ellie is a good choice.
+If time-blocking is the way for you to be productive, and you have the budget for a tool you use daily, then Ellie is a good choice.
 It’s simpler and cheaper than Sunsama, and much more visual than Todoist.
-The brain dump function alone is worth its weight in gold for people with busy minds.
+The brain dump feature alone is worth its weight in gold for people with busy minds.

 But if you just want a task list, or if you’re looking for a free solution, look elsewhere.
 There are better options for less money.
-I still use Ellie myself, but I understand why not everyone wants to pay $1 per month for this specific approach to planning.
+I still use Ellie myself, but I understand why not everyone wants to pay $ 10 per month for this specific approach to planning.

 Pricing & Plans

-All available plans and pricing at a glance
+All available plans at a glance.

-View details →
+View details

 Pro